Welcome to my website!

 I study democratic backsliding, political violence, and authoritarian politics.
 My dissertation project focuses on the causes and consequences of opposition resistance to backsliding.
 It examines the nexus of domestic and international factors in shaping support for and the success of oppositions in backsliding democracies.

-My work has been published or is forthcoming in Nature Scientific Data, the International Journal of Public Opinion Research, and American Politics Research, and been featured in the LSE American Politics and Policy Blog and the Institute for Liberty and Responsibility’s “Achsania” blog series.
+My work has been published or is forthcoming in Nature: Scientific Data, the International Journal of Public Opinion Research, American Politics Research, and International Affairs, and been featured in the LSE American Politics and Policy Blog and the Institute for Liberty and Responsibility’s “Achsania” blog series.

 I was born and raised in Bangkok, Thailand, before spending a decade in Tel Aviv, Israel.
 I completed my B.A. and M.A. in Government (with a specialization in conflict studies) at Reichman University in Herzliya, Israel.
-I also received an M.A. in Political Science from Michigan State University in 2023, and served as an Editorial Assistant for the Journal of Politics and a data consultant for the Democratic Erosion Consortium.
+I also received an M.A. in Political Science from Michigan State University in 2023, and served as an Editorial Assistant for the Journal of Politics between 2022 and 2024, a data consultant for the Democratic Erosion Consortium, and a visiting PhD student at University of Chicago’s Center on Democracy.

-My research has been generously funded by the Institute for Humane Studies, the College of Social Science at Michigan State University, and the Institute for Liberty and Responsibility at Reichman University.
+My research has been generously funded by the Institute for Humane Studies, the College of Social Science at Michigan State University, the Institute for Liberty and Responsibility at Reichman University, and the Polarization Research Lab at Stanford University.